skipzero/weatherApp/README.md

 # weatherApp
-Nodejs app for retrieving weather data from the ourWeather station available from Switch Doc Labs
+Nodejs app for retrieving weather data from the Ambeint weather station in my backyard